Jedediah Bila Announces She’s Leaving ‘The View’

 The View is losing one of its co-hosts.
-Jedediah Bila made a surprise announcement Monday morning that she’ll be moving on and no longer being a part of the show’s hosting panel.
+Jedediah Bila made a surprise announcement Monday morning that she’ll be moving on and no longer serve on the show’s hosting panel.
 No plans were revealed by Bila over what she’ll be doing next.
-It’s also unclear if it was her choice or there was a mutual agreement with the network to leave.
+It’s also unclear if it was her choice or whether there was a mutual agreement with the network to leave.

-Gossip Cop reports that Jedediah Bila mader the big announcement after The View‘s first commercial break.
+Gossip Cop reports that Jedediah Bila made the big announcement after The View’s first commercial break.
 She told the audience that “today is her last day” on the morning program.
 While she didn’t elaborate on her future plans, she did share that she has additional projects in the works and one those is a book.

-Bila explained to her fellow co-hosts that she enjoyed being on the show, calling it an “amazing journey” and that she appreciates all of them.
-She thanked the viewers, even the ones that posted hate tweets.
+Bila explained to her fellow co-hosts that she enjoyed being on the show, calling it an “amazing journey,” and that she appreciates all of them.
+She thanked the viewers, even the ones who posted hate tweets.
 She added in her announcement that her upcoming book will “shake up the world” and that it will be especially true for the millennial generation.
 Jedediah Bila continued that people should stay with her on what she’s offering next because “some good stuff” is about to come.

 Jedediah is engaged and marriage is in her near future as well.